Doctor-Nobody/Doctor-Nobody.github.io/_pages/as.md

 * IEEE Transactions on Cybernetics
 * IEEE Transactions on Automation Science and Engineering
 * IEEE Transactions on Consumer Electronics
-* ACM Transactions on Knowledge Discovery from Data
 * Pattern Recognition
 * Information Fusion
 * Machine Learning